MalloyDelacroix/DownloaderForReddit/.github/ISSUE_TEMPLATE/standard-issue.md

 ---

-*Issues marked with the **Need Information** label will be deleted after 30 days if no information is provided*
+*Issues marked with the **Need Information** label will be closed after 30 days if additional information is not provided*